Screen printing vs. Digital printing

 Screen printing involves creating a stencil (printers call this a "screen"), and then using that stencil to apply layers of ink on the printing surface.
 Each color is applied using a different stencil, one at a time, combined to achieve the final look.

-Digital printing is a much newer process that involves your artwork being process by a computer, and then printed directly onto the surface of your product.
+Digital printing is a much newer process that involves your artwork being processed by a computer, and then printed directly onto the surface of your product.
 Digital printing is not a heat transfer or appliqu'e, as the ink is directly adhered to the fabric of your shirt.
 Each printing process has its strengths, and our artwork team will weigh these when deciding which to use for your design.

 Screen printing is the best option for designs that require a high level of vibrancy, when printing on dark shirts, or specialty products.
 The ink in screen printing is applied thicker than digital printing, which results in brighter colors even on darker shirts.